 What is Ability to Pay Analysis?

-Ability to Pay Analysis (ATP) is a method used by private equity investors to guide valuation and determine the affordability of a potential acquisition.
+Ability-to-Pay Analysis (ATP) is a method used by private equity investors to guide pricing and determine the affordability of a potential LBO acquisition.

-Such an analysis, also known as a “reverse LBO”, allows a financial sponsor undertaking a leveraged buyout (LBO) to offer a more logical purchase price bid that meets (or exceeds) the fund’s minimum required return hurdles.
+Often referred as a “reverse LBO”, an ATP model allows a financial sponsor undertaking a leveraged buyout (LBO) to offer a more logical purchase price bid that meets (or exceeds) the fund’s minimum required return hurdles.

 Before we discuss how to perform an ability-to-pay analysis, we must first shed light on what a private equity firm is attempting to estimate by creating a leveraged buyout (LBO) model.